Make-School-Courses/MOB-1.2-Introduction-to-iOS-Development/README.md

 To pass this course you must meet the following requirements:

 - Complete all required tutorials
-- Pass all projects according to the associated project rubric
+- Pass all projects according to the associated project rubrics
 - Pass the final summative assessment >=75%
 - Actively participate in class and abide by the attendance policy
 - Make up all classwork from all absences